alizain5693/Netflix-Drive-Assessment/README.md

 Contributions to improve the scripts or extend their functionality are welcome.
 Please submit a pull request with your proposed changes.

+## Future Improvements

+1. **Performance Optimization**: Implement parallel processing for faster handling of large folder structures, especially during copy operations.

+2. **Enhanced User Interface**: Develop a simple GUI or command-line interface for improved user interaction and easier operation.

+3. **Progress Tracking**: Add a progress bar or more detailed status updates for long-running operations.

+4. **Advanced Reporting**: Implement customizable report formats and additional analytics on folder structures.

+5. **Robust Error Handling**: Enhance error recovery mechanisms, including automatic retries for failed operations.

+6. **Testing and Logging**: Develop a comprehensive test suite and improve logging for better debugging and maintenance.

+These improvements focus on enhancing the core functionality, usability, and reliability of the tool without expanding its scope.

 ## Author

 Zain Ali